ashrafhesham-92/php_crawler/readme.md

 1- clone or download the project.

+2- create new mysql database with any name you choose.

-2- import the database "crawler.sql" which is located in the project's root directory.
+3- import the file "crawler.sql" in your created database, the file is located in the project's root directory.

-3- open the project directory and open config.php
+4- open the project directory and open config.php

-4- change the values of the 'db' array to match your database config.
+5- change the values of the 'db' array to match your database config.

-5- open terminal and change directory to the project's directory.
+6- open terminal and change directory to the project's directory.

+7- run command "composer install".

-6- run command "composer install"
+8- *important* run command "composer dump-autoload -o".

-7- open your browser and enter "http://localhost/php_crawler/crawler_example.php"
+9- open your browser and enter "http://localhost/php_crawler/crawler_example.php".